ros-navigation/navigation2/.devcontainer/README.md

 # Dev Containers

-This folder contains the necessary files to build and run development containers for the Navigation2 project.
-The containers are based on the ROS 2 Rolling distribution and include all necessary dependencies to build and run the Navigation2 stack.
+This folder contains the necessary files to build and run development containers for Nav2.
+The containers are based on the ROS 2 Rolling distribution and include all necessary dependencies to build and run the Nav2.

 ## Quick Start